jacklehamster/collision-engine/README.md

 Note that time is a number change must change every time refresh is called.
 Typically, the time from requestAnimationFrame parameter is used.

+## Notes on performance and algorithm

+I tried to make this algorithm perform as fast as I can know how to make it.
+I'm sure there are even faster algorithms out there, but I think the one I use here is not too bad.
+(Beats brute force O( $n^2$ ))).
+I'll just explain it here so you know how it performs:

+1. Pick up all box corner coordinates on the x-axis, on the y-axis, and on the z-axis.
+Each box has two markers on each axis.
+2. Sort all axis ( O( $log(n)$ )
+3. Iterate through an axis.
+When we hit a box's marker, put it in a hash.
+When we hit that box's second marker, remove it from the hash.
+4. Each time we add a box into the hash, look through the whole hash.
+Every elements currently in that hash overlap.
+    - This might seem like a costly operation, but in an environment where at most 2-3 elements can overlap, it's just ends up being O(n).
+5. Perform callbacks on every box overlapping.

 ### Demo

 [demo](https://jacklehamster.github.io/collision-engine/)